Skip to content

 FieldRequiredDescription

-typeYesstring, integer, number, boolean, or enum.
+typeYesstring, integer, number, float, boolean, or enum.

 labelYesHuman-readable label shown in the Programmer IDE.